Norwich Terrier

 Unique facts and fascinating details

-- They are one of the few terrier breeds that are generally considered to be more sociable with other dogs.
+- They are one of the few terrier breeds that are permitted to have a natural, undocked tail in many jurisdictions.

-- Despite their small size, they were historically used to hunt vermin and even small game like foxes.
+- Despite their small size, they were historically used to bolt foxes from their dens.

 Frequently Asked Questions